 You have the right to sue background check companies for damaging errors.
 If you were denied and apartment or home, or your lease terms were changed due to errors on your RentGrow tenant screening report, get a free case review.

 The following are RentGrow complaints and cases recently filed by the consumer law firm, Francis Mailman Soumilas, P.C..
+In the cases below, inaccurate criminal history was on the RentGrow reports that resulted in the denial or delay of renting apartments for these consumers.

 If you have experienced any of the following, you too may have a case.
 Call us at 1-877-735-8600 for a free case evaluation.